 - Outside of the designated period determined by Trinity Memorial Gardens and Mausoleum, (see item 6) only fresh or silk flower arrangements are permitted in the sub-surface vase.
-No solar or battery operated light items of any kind are permitted.
 It is prohibited to place or attach any items to trees or any area on cemetery property.
 The use of balloons as part of a memorial decoration may damage the memorial.
-Inclement weather and prolonged exposure to sunlight can distort the balloon, and may cause permanent discoloration of the memorial.
-For this reason, use of balloons as a memorial decoration is at your own risk.
+Inclement weather and prolonged exposure to sunlight can distort the balloon and may cause permanent discoloration of the memorial.
+For this reason, use of balloons as memorial decoration is at your own risk.

-- While we recognize that taste is an individual matter, we reserve the right to remove from graves sites any items which have deteriorated; which are contrary to cemetery regulations, or do not contribute to the beauty and dignity of the cemetery.
-We will not be held responsible for such items that may be removed.
+- While we recognize that taste is an individual matter, we reserve the right to remove from gravesites any items which have deteriorated, which are contrary to cemetery regulations, or do not contribute to the beauty and dignity of the cemetery.
+We will not be held responsible for such items which may be removed.

-- We recognize the importance of maintaining each gravesite in the best possible condition.
-For this reason, we have a full-time grounds crew responsible for all grounds maintenance.
+- We recognize the importance of maintaining each grave site in the best possible condition.
+For this reason, we have a full-time grounds crew responsible for all ground’s maintenance.
 For your safety, we ask that you not perform any grounds maintenance yourself or retain others to perform it on your behalf.
-In the event that the gravesite of a loved one requires special care, we ask that you bring it to the attention of a Family Service staff member.
+If the grave site of a loved one requires special care, we ask that you bring it to the attention of a Family Counselor member.
 The planting or altering of any area of any garden is not permitted.

 - In order to maintain the park-like setting of the cemetery, only bronze memorials set flush to a granite foundation will be permitted for memorialization.
-The granite foundation must be 4” in thickness with a 4” border around the memorial.
-The edge must be finished with a razor edge cut (i.e., no rough edges) and must be Everlasting Pink in color.
+The bronze must be ¼” thick and the granite foundation must be 4” in thickness with a 4” border around the memorial.
+The edge must be finished with a razor edge cut (i.e., no rough edges) and must be Moonlight Grey in color.

-- With the exception of mausoleum memorialization, you are not obligated to purchase gravesite memorials and granite from Trinity Memorial Gardens.
+- With the exception of mausoleum memorialization, you are not obligated to purchase grave site memorials and granite from Trinity Memorial Gardens.
 However, any memorial and/or granite not purchased through the cemetery will be installed only after approval of the Board of Directors, and an appropriate installation and Perpetual Care fee has been assessed.
-Manufacturer defects on memorialization obtained elsewhere will not be protected under the Trinity Memorial Gardens Perpetual Care Program.
+Manufacturer defects or any other damages on Memorialization obtained elsewhere will not be Trinity Memorial Garden’s liability unless blatant negligence can be proven.
 Property owners will therefore be responsible for contacting the outside dealer.

-- The installation of dedo pictures, cornerstones, foot markers, and separate vases and/or memory lights on small granite pieces are no longer allowed in the cemetery, due to the cost of maintenance and upkeep.
+- The installation of dedo (cameo) pictures, cornerstones, foot markers, and separate vases and/or memory lights on small granite pieces are no longer allowed in the cemetery due to maintenance concerns.

-- Please do not bring food and other refreshments into the cemetery.
+- Please do not bring food or other refreshments into the cemetery.
 Alcoholic beverages and illegal drugs are strictly prohibited.